- Assignment cover sheet (pdf)

 Most online application forms are now available via the Sydney Student portal in MyUni using your UniKey

-Sydney Student is a new online “student self-service” system which enables students to manage and view the status of their enrolment, course, fee payments, results and applications at any time.
+Sydney Student is a new online “student self-service” system which enables students to manage and view the status of their application, candidature, enrolment, fee payments and results at any time.
 Sydney Student is automated in accordance with the University cycle.
 It is important to adhere with the closing dates as set out below.

 - Change of contact details

 - Change of personal details (name, date of birth, gender)